 1. Use the best seed starting mix you can get.
 Not potting soil,

-not topsoil, only the best soilless seed starting mix.
+not topsoil, only the best sterile soil-less seed starting mix.

 2. Start the seed about 5 to 8 weeks before you plan to transplant